pyvivid/K8S-References/04_02_Networking_In_Docker.md

 5: **veth5e6a709@if4:** <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue **master docker0** state UP mode DEFAULT group default
     link/ether 12:9b:11:ea:dd:c3 brd ff:ff:ff:ff:ff:ff link-netnsid 0
 ```
-Notice the veth5e6a709@if4 was created and attached to the bridge of the Docker Network.
+Notice the veth5e6a709@if4 was created and usual one end is attached to the Docker Network Bridge(to be understood like a virtual switch) and the other end is connected to the container as usual.
+Notice the output of ip link above at option 5, where one end is denoted as attached to the docker 0.
 Now if we run the below command, we can see the other end attached to the pipe as below:
 ```
 # ip -n <netns_output> link